KwanWaiPang/KwanWaiPang.github.io/_posts/2025-09-19-Awesome VLA.md

 # RoboFlamingo
 VISION-LANGUAGE FOUNDATION MODELS AS EFFECTIVE ROBOT IMITATORS

-# saycan
-Do As I Can, Not As I Say: Grounding Language in Robotic Affordances

-# TinyVLA
-TinyVLA: Towards Fast, Data-Efficient Vision-Language-Action Models for Robotic Manipulation

 # VoxPoser
 VoxPoser: Composable 3D Value Maps for Robotic Manipulation with Language Models